rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

 ### **2. Make the Dough**
 Warm the milk and 85 g (6 tbsp) of butter in a small saucepan or microwave.
 Let it cool slightly.

 Add the egg, egg yolks, sourdough starter, and sugar to the bowl of a stand mixer.
-Mix to combine using the paddle attachment.
+Mix to combine.
 With the mixer running, slowly pour in the warm milk mixture.
 Add the flour and salt, mixing until a rough dough forms, about 1 minute.
 Scrape down the sides of the bowl as needed.
 Cover with a damp towel and let it rest for 30 minutes.

 ### **3. Knead the Dough**
-Switch to the dough hook and knead on medium-low speed for about 6 to 8 minutes.
-The dough should be soft, smooth, and slightly tacky but pulling away from the sides of the bowl.
+Knead on medium-low speed for about 6 to 8 minutes or until the dough separates from the sides and bottom of the bowl.
+The dough should be soft, smooth, and slightly tacky.
 If it’s too sticky, sprinkle a bit more flour to adjust the consistency.
-You’ll notice that it’s a richer dough with more structure due to the added butter and eggs.

 ### **4. Bulk Rise**
 Transfer the dough to a lightly oiled bowl.
 Cover with a damp towel and let rise at room temperature until doubled in size, about 8 to 10 hours (or overnight).